goyo1010/ReproRehab-Project/README.md

 # ReproRehab-Project
 This repository contains files pertaining to the ReproRehab project for Gregory Brusola and Michael Furtado at UTMB.
 In this folder the following files and folders are described.
+The purpose of this project was to convert data from the APDM Opal IMU sensors .h5 file into a MATLAB readable .m file that then runs calculations on linear acceleration data from the y-axis of the lumbar and left and right wrist IMU sensors.
+Descriptive statistics and sample entropy calculations follow.

 ## FILES
 - APDMAnalysis.m - The general MATLAB script that runs calculations on linear acceleration data gathered from the APDM Opal IMU sensors.
 It uses the functions APDMdataconvert.m and sampenc.m.